-Sehlakong; Shotong; Ramaroka; Mamaila Mphotwane (Chris Hani); Lebaka(Thabo Mbeki); Ga-Kgapane(Sasko hall); Itieleng; Mahekgwe; Senwamokgope, Mokwakwaila, Matswi; Bodupe; Mamaila-Kolobetona, Ntata, Sekgopo, Mohlele Thakgalang, Rotterdam and Goudplass.
+Sehlakong; Shotong; Ramaroka; Mamaila Mphotwane (Chris Hani); Lebaka(Thabo Mbeki); Ga-Kgapane; Itieleng; Mahekgwe; Senwamokgope, Mokwakwaila, Matswi; Bodupe ;Mamaila-Kolobetona,Ntata, Sekgopo, Mohlele Thakgalang, Rotterdam and Goudplass.

-The municipality should develop a maintenance plan and the utilisation of facilities to avoid dilapitations.
+The municipality should come up with measures to address issues of maintenance and the utilisation of facilities to avoid dilapidations.
 There is relatively progress in terms of the community halls in various wards but more can still be done.